all-hw/tvm/apps/microtvm/grovety/README.md

 The demo script must be called from the TVM root folder like this:

-python apps/microtvm/grovety/run.py --platform=f746_disco --model=<model>
+python apps/microtvm/grovety/run.py --platform=f746_disco --model="model"

-where <model> can take values "cifar10", "mnist8", and "synth".
+where "model" can take values "cifar10", "mnist8", and "synth".

 This script does the following: